Alfresco/alfresco-community-repo/README.md

 ### Kubernetes Instructions:
 #### Prerequisite:
 * Deploy the infrastructure chart as specified in https://github.com/Alfresco/alfresco-infrastructure-deployment
-* Access to docker-internal.alfresco.com and quay.io repositories - Platform Services team is working on getting the images in [Docker Hub](https://hub.docker.com/u/alfresco/) registry.
 * A kubernetes secret (quay-registry-secret) with the above mentioned credentials created in your cluster.

 **Note!** You do not need to pull this repo in order to deploy Alfresco Content Services in Kubernetes